-In appropriate circumstances, faculty, staff, and students will receive information sent directly to them via Everbridge Mass Notification, e-mail, or communication from coworkers, supervisors, or Emergency Management Team members.
+In appropriate circumstances, faculty, staff, and students will receive information sent directly to them via the Everbridge Mass Notification System, e-mail, or communication from coworkers, supervisors, Emergency Management Committee members, or Campus Safety.
+In other cases, emergency notifications will be communicated through fire alarms, the voice mail system, bulletins posted on building exits or entrances, targeted communications (email, phone, or text), blow horns, or other means, as appropriate.

 - Everbridge Mass Notification: The Everbridge Mass Notification emergency communication system allows Fuller to send messages directly to community members through e-mail, mobile phone, office phone, home telephone, and SMS/text message.
 Students provide this information through the "Personal Information" section of Fuller's student information system, which feeds into Banner.
 Employees provide this information through ADP Employee Self Service.
-Everbridge Mass Notification is only used for testing and emergency communications, and is not used for faculty, staff or student outreach marketing.
-Specific instructions for updating personal contact information for Everbridge Mass Notification are available here. - Emergency Information Web page: Fuller's emergency information webpage functions as an informational blog for Fuller during emergencies.
-Emergency Management Team posts information and decisions affecting Fuller's community on this site in real time.
+Therefore, it is important that personal contact information be up-to-date, and updated when no longer current.
+Specific instructions for updating personal contact information for Everbridge Mass Notification are available here.
+Everbridge Mass Notification is only used for testing and emergency communications, and is not used for faculty, staff or student outreach marketing. - Emergency Information Web Page and Banner: Fuller's emergency information webpage functions as an informational blog for Fuller during emergencies.
+This page also includes disaster preparedness information.
+Ongoing updates regarding an emergency or disaster impacting Fuller may be posted on the emergency information webpage.
+Or, a customized banner at the top of the Fuller website may be used to share time-sensitive information or link to a dedicated emergency or disaster page for more complex or long-term emergencies or disasters.
+Designated members of the Emergency Management Committee post information and decisions affecting Fuller's community on the site in a timely fashion, in cooperation with the Communications Department when possible.

-Upon confirmation that a significant emergency or dangerous situation exists, Fuller will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the regional campus director, Chief of Campus Safety, or the Emergency Management Team, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Upon confirmation that a significant emergency or dangerous situation exists, Fuller will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the Manager of Campus Safety or a designated member of the Emergency Management Committee, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.